Prompt Payer nears landmark

 In addition to interest, businesses can charge a fixed rate (between £40 and £100 depending on the size of the debt) for the cost of recovering the debt.
 Suppliers can also claim for reasonable additional costs.

 Remember membership of Prompt Payer is free service for HETAS Registered Installers.
-Contact them directly on 0845 069 700 or by email firstname.lastname@example.org quoting your HETAS registration number to find out more or to discuss any of the above issues.
+To contact Prompt Payer, click here to complete an enquiry form on the Prompt Payer website.
+Please quote your HETAS registration number to find out more or to discuss any of the above issues.